Feel better. Love better. Live better.

 What to expect with Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy is typically a short-term treatment.
-There is a beginning, middle and end stage, and depending on desired outcomes, treatment can last a few weeks to a few months or more.
+Depending on your goals, it may last a few weeks to a few months or more.

 With Cognitive Behavioral Therapy, you can expect to: